-Inclement weather can impact the Seguin Independent School District and compromise the safety of students and staff.
+Inclement weather can impact the Seguin Independent School District (ISD) and compromise the safety of students and staff.
 Winter weather may involve freezing rain and icing conditions that may cause school closures or delays.
-Occasionally, hurricanes, tropical storms and severe rainfall can impact operations.
+Occasionally, hurricanes, tropical storms, and severe rainfall can impact operations.

 Several factors come into play before a decision is made to close school, delay the opening of school, or dismiss school early.
 These include: